Before you register:

 Use Timetables (KC Search) to plan your courses for the semester.
 Consider the following:

-- Your program: Find your program in the Program Index of the University Calendar or via your faculty; make sure to use the academic year that you declared into the program.
+- Your program: Log in to My Action Plan (MAP) to check which curricular requirements you have met and what you still need to complete in order to graduate from your program.
+For additional information about requirements, find your program in the University Calendar; make sure to consult the correct academic year.
 Under Curricular Requirements, you will see a list of courses you are either required and/or recommended to take for the selected program.

 - Academic advising help: Need help selecting and planning your courses?
 Contact Academic Advising or visit Course Planning 101.